Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Intuition and Statistical Analysis

+Here we discuss another interesting property of GTTA.
+By decorelating the data transformations along the sub-space data dimensions, GTTA manages to "destroy" structured, systematic noises present in the initial data input.
+In some sense, this behavior is expected when random independent noise is added along orthogonal data dimensions.
+Random independent Gaussian noise destroys all structures, but when the quantity of this noise is not two large and when noise is added within the natural data subspace, the variation induced does not destroy the useful "signal" but only the structure of "inconvenient" structured noises in the original data.

+In Fig. \ref{fig:eig} we experimentally validate this property of GTTA, comparing it to color jittering and AugMix.
+Once again we compute the eigenvalues of the sample covariante matrix at input level over DeepSalmon test set, but in order to demonstrate the "power" of random noise we construct this time the covariance matrix for our method in the PCA subspace, using the noisy latent samples when equal noise levels were added to each component.
+Figure \ref{fig:eig} illustrates the average of the eigenvalues over the entire DeepSalmon test set.
+Note how in case of our method the eigenvalues are equal, which highlights the diagonal form of the covariance matrix and shows why GTTA produces a strong augmentation diversity.

-In order to illustrate the property of GTTA to remove structured and systematic noises from the input, we manually introduced noise in the form of a circle in an image from our DeepSalmon dataset, then applied the previous Test-Time Augmentation techniques: color jittering, AugMix and GTTA.
-For showing the robustness of our method, we introduced the same structural noise in half of the images from the training set, which are used for creating the PCA subspace.
-Fig.~\ref{fig:circle_noise} shows how GTTA washes out completely the structure of the distracting circle, while the circle can be clearly seen in the augmented versions produced by the other two TTA methods.\\
+In order to better illustrate experimentally the property of GTTA to remove structured and systematic noises from the initial data input, we performed the following controlled experiment.
+We manually introduced noise in the form of a circle in an image from the DeepSalmon dataset, then applied the previous Test-Time Augmentation techniques: color jittering, AugMix and GTTA.
+To better emphasise the robustness of GTTA, we introduced the same structural noise in half of the images from the training set, which are used for creating the PCA subspace.
+Fig.~\ref{fig:circle_noise} shows how GTTA washes out completely the structure of the distracting circle, while the circle can be clearly seen in the augmented versions produced by the other two TTA methods.